ikbendewilliam/flutter-puzzle-challenge/README.md

 This was a bit more difficult, there was more configuration needed and just_audio doesn't support windows out of the box, you need to add [just_audio_libwinmedia](https://github.com/bdlukaa/just_audio_libwinmedia).
 This plugin caused other issues, but I was able to resolve them following [this issue](https://github.com/bdlukaa/just_audio_libwinmedia/issues/3) by deleting `nuget.config` file located in `AppData\Roaming\nuget\ .` and rebuilding.

 The biggest trouble with Windows I encountered was actually the store.
 I added the app for review, but got rejected after a couple of days.
-According to the reviewer, my app is not a "game", even though they have [Sliding puzzles](https://www.microsoft.com/en-us/p/sliding-tiles-puzzle/9nz22xvxg54n?activetab=pivot:overviewtab) in the Microsoft store...
-For now this hasn't been resolved.
+According to the reviewer, my app is not a "game", even though they have [Sliding puzzles](https://www.microsoft.com/en-us/p/sliding-tiles-puzzle/9nz22xvxg54n?activetab=pivot:overviewtab) in the Microsoft store.
+I contacted Microsoft through an email they provided on the rejected page, but didn't get any response.
+So I added it again in review and waited another few days.
+This time it did pass.

 **Linux**